pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1493-94 Learning Vim and Reading a Book

+On the weekend I have been learning Vim following some tutorials after attempt to configure my neovim editor with my own choices, I surrender because configure your neovim editor is hard and require time.
+However I can learn how to move faster with vim, learning shortcuts and more about vim.
+I started to read a software developer book to improve my Soft-Skills as a software developer following a recommendation from my company.

 ### Day 1492 Neovim

-Wiht the problem related that I could not continue using Jetbrains IDEs in my current work, I started to look for alterniatives like VSC.
+With the problem related that I could not continue using Jetbrains IDEs in my current work, I started to look for alternatives like VSC.
 I know that VSC is the most editor used in the Software Engineer industry, but well I think maybe I will need to attempt to use Neovim.
-In the past I attemp to use neovim without successful results.
-This time I take my time to learn vim and don't die in the attemp.
+In the past I attempt to use neovim without successful results.
+This time I take my time to learn vim and don't die in the attempt.

 ### Day 1491 Practicing TDD